-What is brain plasticity?.
+What is brain plasticity?
 Brain Plasticity can also be referred as Neuroplasticity.
-Brain plasticity or Neuroplasticity (a common term used by neuroscientists) is our brain’s ability to change regardless of age, gender, race.
-When talking about the brain’s ability to change, I am referring to both, positive and negative changes.
+Brain plasticity or Neuroplasticity (a common term used by neuroscientists) is our brain’s ability to change; whether positively or negatively; regardless of age, gender, race.

 Neuroplasticity works by studying the physical process.
 Our gray matter can actually shrink or thicken; neural connections can be forged and refined or weakened and severed.
 Changes in the physical brain manifest as changes in our abilities.
-For example: Every time we learn a new skill our brain forges a new connection, however if we let go of learning new skills, or learning new concepts, or we abuse our body through alcohol or drugs then our neuron connections get damaged and our cognitive ability decreases; a degrading of our brain starts to show, not only psychologically but physically.
-Knowing this, we need to realize the importance of not taking an attitude in life where we simply give up on learning new concepts, ideas, skills, for it is in doing those things where we find the ability to rewire/heal our brain.
+For example: Every time we learn a new skill our brain forges a new connection and gets stronger, if on the other hand we choose to stop learning new skills, learning new concepts or we abuse our body through alcohol or drugs then our neuron connections get damaged and our cognitive ability decreases; a degrading of our brain starts to show not only psychologically but physically.
+Knowing this we need to realize the importance of not taking an attitude in life where we simply give up on learning new concepts, ideas, skills, for it is in doing so that we find the ability to rewire/heal our brain.

-Neuroscientists have proven that given the right circumstances/information our brains plastic ability can help adult minds grow.
-It is true that certain brain attributes/machinery tend to decline with age, however is up to each person whether or not the declining process is a smooth one, or a rough one.
+Neuroscientists have proven that given the right circumstances/information the brain’s plastic ability can help adult minds expand and regenerate.
+It is true that certain brain attributes/machinery tend to decline with age, however is up to each person whether or not the declining process is a smooth or a rough one.
 It is within each person’s choice whether or not to change old wiring (habits, behavior, beliefs, etc.) keep in mind that lack of feeding our brain with new healthy information will only contribute to an stagnant estate of mind.

-Let’s look at one aspect of plasticity; our memories.
-What are memories?.
+Let’s look at one aspect of plasticity; our memories: What are memories?
 A memory is the ability to reconstruct the whole from a degraded fragment.
 Let me explain it a little bit better.
-Neuroplasticity works very closely with our senses; for example: Every time we interact with someone our auditory, visual, and other senses like smell, touch, all take in a part of information into our brain; those bits of information are then put together by our neurons into a whole picture.
-Traumatic events send stronger signals to our neurons which then fire together a stronger connection in our minds; it deeply engraves the memory in order to later on use the information/data for our “protection”.
+Neuroplasticity works very closely with our senses, for example: Every time we interact with someone, our auditory, visual and other senses like smell, touch, all take in a part of information into our brain; those bits of information are then put together by our neurons into a whole picture.
+Traumatic events send stronger signals to our neurons which then fire together a stronger connection in our minds; it deeply engraves the memory in order to later use the information/data for our “protection”.

-The problem however occurs when our brain has been fed partial information, the picture which is then put together may not be the most accurate; regardless the neuro connection has been imbedded and only through close examining and retraining of the brain (re-educating our brain on what is danger and what is not) can a person who has lived through severe traumatic events start to experience a healthier life.
-The old belief of our brain being hardwired, would have made the path for recovery seem as something almost unattainable; Neuroplasticity then becomes very important as it makes the old belief obsolete by teaching people that any damaged old wiring can be changed into new wiring if the effort is put to do so.
+The problem occurs when our brain has been fed partial information, the picture which is then put together may not be the most accurate; regardless the neuro connection has been imbedded and only through close examining and retraining of the brain (re-educating our brain on what is danger and what is not) can a person who has lived through severe traumatic events start to experience a healthier life.
+The old belief of our brain being hardwired, would have made the path for recovery seem as something almost unattainable.
+Neuroplasticity has proven he old beliefs of hard wiring obsolete by teaching people how any damaged old wiring can be changed into new wiring if the effort is put to do so.

-When learning/re-educating our brain we send a new electrical charge to our neurons, by doing this we can force neurons to forge new connections, which results in new ways of seeing life.
-Of course this does not happen immediately as new neurons need to come together to associate, it takes work, persistence, patience, perseverance, but the benefits for all can be amazing; specially for survivors of traumatic events.
+When learning/re-educating our brain we send a new electrical charge to our neurons, by doing this we can force neurons to forge new connections which results in new ways of seeing life.
+Of course this does not happen immediately as new neurons need to come together to associate, it takes work, persistence, patience, perseverance but the benefits for all can be amazing; specially for survivors of traumatic events.
 Old neuron paths which hold traumatic memories can be severed.
-This does not mean the individual will no longer have a memory of the event, rather the event no longer holds the person hostage.
-The brain no longer sees little things as life threatening, which really is what happens with survivors; our brain looses the ability to recognize what is a viable threat vs what is not; treating all uncomfortable events with an overprotective mechanism which holds the person hostage and unable to properly function.
+This does not mean the individual will no longer have a memory of the event rather the event no longer holds the person hostage.
+The brain no longer sees little things as life threatening; equating them to big traumatic events; which really is what happens with survivors.
+Survivor’s lose the ability to recognize what is a viable threat vs what is not; treating all uncomfortable events with an overprotective mechanism which holds the person hostage and unable to properly function.

 Continuity is extremely important when dealing with Neuroplasticity.
 Continuity is what causes a stronger synaptic reaction which awakens all the machinery involved in our neurons to create new connections.
-The more continuity you give your brain, the better, long lasting results you will get; so it is important to keep at it.
-Whether learning a new skill, or retraining our brain from traumatic experiences; continuity is key!
+The more continuity you give your brain, the better long lasting results you will get; so it’s important to keep at it.
+Whether learning a new skill or retraining our brain from traumatic experiences; continuity is key!